 The 15-inch MacBook Pro looks almost exactly like its 2017 and 2016 predecessors, save for one significant hardware upgrade: The keyboard.
 One of the things we disliked about the older model was its low-travel keyboard, which left users feeling like they were typing on a block of wood.
 Thankfully, Apple has addressed this issue.
 The keys now have a softer feel and they’re no longer obnoxiously loud.
 Overall, typing has become a more pleasurable experience.

 As usual, the MacBook Pro offers industry-leading display and sound.
 The 15-inch screen is a thing of beauty, with Apple’s 16:10 aspect ratio (most laptop screens are 3:2) providing more vertical space for a fuller view of your work.
 Colors are extremely accurate, black levels are great, and images look completely natural, which makes this a great laptop for photographers and creative professionals.
-In fact, the MacBook Pro is our choice for the best laptop for photo editing.
-The same goes for its up-firing stereo speakers, which offer an incredibly loud room-filling sound that retains the richness of spoken words and the subtleties of music.
+In fact, the MacBook Pro is our choice for the

 The MacBook Pro now boasts even more power courtesy of its Intel core i9 processor.
 With a jump up to eight cores, we saw a huge boost in performance.
 The improvement is also down to Apple’s MacBook Pro software patch which fixed a throttling issue.
 You can open multiple heavy programs like Photoshop and Final Cut Pro X simultaneously and operation will remain glitch-free.